MikolajKolek/random-chess/OVERVIEW.md

 - `primary`, `primaryContainer` are used for the most prominent elements on screen, used especially for constructive actions (starting a game, importing games)
 - `secondary`, `secondaryContainer` are used for selection indication and actionable elements
-- `tertiary`, `tertiaryContainer` are used to focus user attention on otherwise less prominent elements, in a game it is used for indicating current turn - clock highlights, game progress, possible piece moves
+- `tertiary`, `tertiaryContainer` are used to focus user attention on otherwise less prominent elements.
+ In a game they are used for indicating the current turn - clock highlights, game progress, possible piece moves
 - `surface`, `background` - used for the lowest layer background
-- `surfaceContainer` and variants - used for background of cards and other containers
+- `surfaceContainer` and variants - used for the backgrounds of cards and other containers

 # Shared
 This module contains logic shared between the client and the server.

 ## Api

+The `api` package contains objects used for communication between the `client` and `server` modules.
+An important interface is `ClientApi`, used for all direct communication between the client and the server.

+The `entity` subpackage contains objects returned from the server to the client on api requests. `args` on the other hand contains objects used as arguments in more complicated `ClientApi` methods.

 ## Model

-All six classis chess pieces were implemented as an extension of the `Piece` class.
-The key methods of these pieces are `getMoveVision` and `getCaptureVision` - in a given state of the board the pieces have the capacity to output the squares they would be able to move to, if given a move.\
+All six classic chess pieces were implemented as an extension of the `Piece` class.
+The key methods of these pieces are `getMoveVision` and `getCaptureVision` - in a given state of the board, the pieces have the capacity to output the squares they are able to move to.\
 The key feature of the model is the `BoardState` class, which wraps a `Board` with methods that allow for extracting complex information and applying a move.
 We decided to make the `BoardState` immutable - the application of a move results in another `BoardState` describing a state of the board after the move has been applied being created.
-This class also includes complete move legality validation, game over detection and conversion to and from several data types describing chess games or moves.
+This class also includes complete move legality validation, game over detection, and conversion to and from several data types describing chess games or moves.

 The moves or board states in chess can be represented in many ways.
-The model implements conversion to and from among all from the list below:
+The model implements conversion to and from all the formats listed below:

 - Long Algebraic Notation - the simplest representation of a chess move.
-Describes the source square, destination square and optionally the piece to promote to.
-This is the format used by bots within our project.
+Describes the source square, destination square, and optionally the piece to promote to.
+This is the format used by bots implementing the UCI protocol.
 - Short Algebraic Notation - a human-readable format of the long algebraic notation.
-When not necessary, it omits the source square, instead including the moving piece, information of captures, checks, checkmate or castling.
+When not necessary, it omits the source square, instead including the moving piece, information of captures, checks, checkmate, or castling.
-- Forsyth-Edwards Notation - this notation describes the entirety of a state of the board, and thus, it is directly serializable to and from `BoardState`.
-It holds information like the contents of the board, player to move, players' castling rights, en passant possibility and move counters.
+- Forsyth-Edwards Notation - this notation describes the entire state of the board, and thus, it is directly serializable to and from `BoardState`.
+It holds information like the contents of the board, the player to move, players' castling rights, en passant possibility, and move counters.
-- Portable Game Notation - this format is most often used to describe entire games, by a series of moves accompanied by a set of metadata describing a game.
-The model has been extensively tested for any edge cases with thousands of chess games and supports methods that later allow for importing or exporting the PGN format of a game.
+- Portable Game Notation - this format is most often used to describe entire games, by a series of moves accompanied by a set of metadata values.
+The model has been extensively tested for any edge cases with thousands of chess games in the PGN format.

 ## Util

+The `util` module contains various utility classes and functions.
+This includes, for example, the `SingleTaskTimer` used by the `LiveGameController` to implement timeouts, the logger used in various parts of the project, and different extension functions used to add functionality to preexisting Kotlin objects.

 # Server